Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/selecting.rst

 Selecting
 *********

-This page discusses specific selecting tools for surface objects in Edit mode.
+This page discusses specific selecting tools for surface objects in Edit Mode.
 The Surface Edit more also uses the general select tools used which are described in the :doc:`interface section </interface/selecting>`.